 Kent ’85 and Cindy Neff Cochrum ’85

 Kent and Cindy enjoyed a classic Wheaton romance, meeting in the Conservatory during their freshman year.
 Thirty years later their oldest son Jared '11 was a Wheaton senior making freshman and transfer students feel welcome in his role as the Student Orientation Committee Chair.
-Kent and Cindy are also parents to Andrew '14, who has served in various leadership capacities at Wheaton--this year as Vice-President of the Senior Class; and Caleb '17, who is entering Wheaton as a freshman this year.
-With students at both ends of the college experience--a senior and a freshman--Kent and Cindy love to connect with parents about the ways the role of a parent changes through the course of their student's years.
+Kent and Cindy are also parents to Andrew '14, who served in various leadership capacities during his time at Wheaton; and Caleb '17, who is entering his sophomore year.
+As parents of both young alumni and a current student, Kent and Cindy love to connect with parents about the ways the role of a parent changes through the course of their student's years.

 Contact the Cochrums